Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/README.md

 ## Signal

 The Signal extension allows you to send data third-party endpoints via GET and POST requests.
-Signals are configured by using rules in Launch.
+Signals are configured by using rules in Experience Platform Launch.
 For more information, see [Signal](signals/).